-Values reported should reflect country-wide results in Feed the Future focus countries; results should not be restricted to only those achieved in the Feed the Future Zone of Influence.
+Values reported should reflect countrywide results in Feed the Future focus countries; results should not be restricted to only those achieved in the Feed the Future Zone of Influence.

-Good coverage of nutrition projects among pregnant women is essential to prevent both child and maternal under-nutrition and to improve survival.
-Under-nutrition is an underlying cause in 45 percent of childhood deaths.
+Good coverage of nutrition-specific interventions among pregnant women is essential to prevent both child and maternal undernutrition and to improve survival.
+Undernutrition is an underlying cause in 45 percent of childhood deaths.
 Part of this burden can be alleviated through maternal nutrition interventions.
 Moreover, maternal anemia is estimated to contribute to 20 percent of maternal deaths.

-Intervention:

-- Number of women receiving iron and folic acid supplementation - Number of women receiving counseling on maternal and/or child nutrition - Number of women receiving calcium supplementation - Number of women receiving multiple micronutrient supplementation - Number of women receiving direct food assistance of fortified/specialized food products

-Age: Number of women < 19 years of age; Number of women > or = 19 years of age

-Note: Missions and IPs who have a strong justification may opt out of the requirement to disaggregate this indicator into the five nutrition interventions and the age disaggregate.
+UNIT: Number DISAGGREGATE BY: Intervention : - Number of women receiving iron and folic acid supplementation - Number of women receiving counseling on maternal and/or child nutrition - Number of women receiving calcium supplementation - Number of women receiving multiple micronutrient supplementation - Number of women receiving direct food assistance of fortified/specialized food products Age : Number of women < 19 years of age; Number of women > or = 19 years of age Note: Missions and IPs who have a strong justification may opt out of the requirement to disaggregate this indicator into the five nutrition interventions and the age disaggregate.
 For example, OUs may opt out if IPs rely on the government health system to collect this data and these disaggregates are not included in that system.
 The reason should be noted in the online PPR reporting database.
 In this case, Missions may report just the total number of pregnant women reached.
 If only some disaggregates are available then Missions should report both the total number and the number for each available disaggregate.

-Output Higher is better
+TYPE: DIRECTION OF CHANGE: Output Higher is better.

-Health facility records or implementing partner's routine monitoring systems such as women's health cards.
+Health facility records or implementing partner's routine monitoring systems such as women's health cards; beneficiary- or population-based surveys.